allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 ## Description

 In this lab, you'll be drawing a semi-intricate 3D image of your own design on VPython's 3D canvas.
-This image should be composed of at least 15 VPython shapes, and should be carefully considered.
+This image should be composed of at least 15 VPython shape (e.g. sphere, box, pyramid, text, or other shpes you research independently), and should be carefully considered.
 We will be adding on to this lab in Week 2, so read the instructions carefully to plan your lab accordingly.

-In the first week of working on this assignment, you should use at least three variables in crafting your image, and each of these variables should be deployed at least twice (for example, when you want two or more shapes to be the same size, or to have the same position along one or more axes).
+In the first week of working on this assignment, you should use at least three variables in crafting your image, and each of these variables should be deployed at least twice.
+For example, you could use a variable to create two or more shapes that are the same size, or to have the same X, Y, or Z coordiantes.
+You could also have a scale variable that applies to shape dimensions.
+(These are just a few options, but there are others — you're welcome to use your imagination)!

 Each of these variables should have multiple possible values that lead to a viable image (similar to the starter code we used in the Helix Variations exercise).
 We'll expand on this during the second week.